10 Tips for Perfect Concept2 Photo Scans Every Time

 8. Avoid Extreme Angles

 A head-on or near-head-on angle works best.
-If you photograph the PM5 from a steep side angle, the perspective distortion makes it harder for the AI to read the numbers.
+If you photograph the monitor from a steep side angle, the perspective distortion makes it harder for the AI to read the numbers.
 Stay within about 20 degrees of perpendicular to the screen.

 9. Watch Out for Screen Timeout